jcmdsbr/node-ts-basic-concepts/README.md

 # The Node basic concepts in ts using mongodb :sunglasses:
- - Learning basic concepts in typescript to create a rest api in node
+ - Learning node using typescript, express and mongo

 ## Give a Star! :star:

 If you liked the project, please give a star ;)